scolapicchioni/blazor/Lab01/readme.md

 We got a lot of folders and files, so let's start from the start.

 What is important to understand is that no matter what address you type, if your server doesn't find it it will reply with the content of `index.html`.
+That's because in the `Program.cs` of the `Server` project, we find the line ```app.MapFallbackToFile("index.html");``` and that's where we tell the server to serve the `index.html` file if it doesn't find the requested resource.

 So wether you navigate to `http://localhost:{yourport}`, `http://localhost:{yourport}/counter`, `http://localhost:{yourport}/some/other/address` or anywhere else, you are going to get `index.html`.

-You can find `index.html` in your project, under the `wwwroot` folder.
+You can find `index.html` in your `Client` project, under the `wwwroot` folder.
 This folder contains all static files (such as html, css, js, images etc.) and is served as the root folder of the web site.

 If you open `index.html`, you will find in the `<body>` section two interesting tags.